Ventilator Management Overview and Practice Questions

 Increase the tidal volume, increase the respiratory rate, use ventilator circuits with low compressible volume, and decrease dead space.

-Increase the FiO2, increase the PEEP, improve ventilation to improve oxygenation, normal hemoglobin levels, initiate CPAP, improve circulation, and initiate IRV, ECMO, or HFOV.
+Increase the FiO2, increase the PEEP, improve ventilation to improve oxygenation, initiate CPAP, improve circulation, and initiate IRV, ECMO, or HFOV.

-85. What are the things to look at when doing circuit care?
+75. What are the things to check when assessing the ventilator circuit?

-Check patency (condensation), humidity and temperature, and it should be changed only when it visibly soiled.
+Check patency, condensation, humidity, and temperature, and remember that it should be changed only when it is visibly soiled.

 60%